 Statistics Certification and Certificate Program Information

 Certificates in statistics are generally offered as graduate-level programs.
 An aspiring statistician may earn an applied statistics certificate or a statistical theory and methods certificate, for example.
 The study of topics such as probability and statistics, data analysis and mathematical statistics could prepare students to become researchers, consultants and management professionals.
-Certification is offered by SAS, Six Sigma and ASQ.
+Certification is offered by Statistical Analysis System, Six Sigma and American Society for Quality.

 Graduate Certificate in Applied Statistics